 Gates Surname Meaning, History & Origin

 Gates and Yates are both surnames that derived from the Old English gatu, plural of geat, meaning “gate.”
 Since medieval gates were usually arranged in pairs, fastened in the center, the plural name came to be used.
 The surname described a gatekeeper or one who lived by the gates of a walled town.

-and 14th centuries.
+The Gates and Yates spellings developed separately in different parts of the country and probably reflected earlier pronunciation differences.
 Gates in America is often an anglicization of the German name Goetz.

 - The Gates Family.
 Thomas Gates in Massachusetts and descendants.

 - Ancestry of Bill Gates

 Bill Gates’ ancestry.